Bog Blog ...

 Weeds are now growing apace.
 So too are the Iris ensatas.
 They put on a sudden spurt of growth and the flowers can be huge, drawing you to them even amidst the grasses and reeds.

 The water lilies have also started to flower.
-I love the perfection of their symetry and living in tubs at Roadford water Gardens rather than in a pond out of reach, I really get to appreciate their beauty close up.
+I love the perfection of their symetry.
+Living in tubs at Roadford water Gardens rather than in a pond out of reach, I really get to appreciate their beauty close up.

 20th June 2016